dganesan/massaitc/remote-trials/remote-trials.md

 **References**

+<a id="1">[1]</a>
+CareEvolution: Digital Ecosystem for Healthcare Innovation

+<a id="1">[2]</a>
-[1] Ranjan, Yatharth, Zulqarnain Rashid, Callum Stewart, Pauline Conde, Mark Begale, Denny Verbeeck, Sebastian Boettcher, Richard Dobson, Amos Folarin, and RADAR-CNS Consortium.
+Ranjan, Yatharth, Zulqarnain Rashid, Callum Stewart, Pauline Conde, Mark Begale, Denny Verbeeck, Sebastian Boettcher, Richard Dobson, Amos Folarin, and RADAR-CNS Consortium.
 "RADAR-base: open source mobile health platform for collecting, monitoring, and analyzing data using sensors, wearables, and mobile devices."
 JMIR mHealth and uHealth 7, no. 8 (2019): e11734.